As a DAC, your main priorities are to:

-DACs must establish good communication and work closely with the ELL Coordinator, Special Education Director, NAEP Coordinator, technology coordinator, and the WISEdata Administrator in your district.
+DACs must establish good communication and work closely with the EL Coordinator, Special Education Director, NAEP Coordinator, Technology Coordinator, and the WISEdata Administrator in your district.

 The purpose of this training is to familiarize new District Assessment Coordinators (DACs) with respective statewide assessment responsibilities and for anyone who may need refreshment in this area.
 This module will serve as a road map to key information and resources such as Trainings, Calendars, Resources, Accommodations & Accessibility information, Technology Requirements, Practice tests & Sample Items, Frequently Asked Questions etc. It will also cover the role and responsibilities of the DAC around collaboration, communication, training, test security, accommodations, student data, and reporting.

-If you need access to or have forgotten your password to a testing portal/system, contact the specific test helpdesk or Phil Cranley at DPI (608) 266-9798.
+If you need access to or have forgotten your password to a testing portal/system, contact the specific test helpdesk or the specific assessment program manager at DPI.

 For more complete information on test security you may view trainings and test security manual available under the test security tab for each assessment.

-To help you in your new role as a DAC, there is a trainings tab under each assessment .
-Some of these trainings may be utilized to help you communicate appropriate testing procedures to district and school staff.
+To help you in your new role as a DAC, there is a trainings tab in the DAC Corner and under each assessment .
+These trainings may be utilized to help you communicate appropriate testing procedures to district and school staff.